Can I Make Handwritten Changes To a Typewritten Will?

 Reasons You Might Want to Change a Typewritten Will

 There are plenty of minor reasons you might want to modify your typewritten Will.
-It may be that you’d like to replace the executor you originally selected with another trusted family member.
+You may want to replace the executor you originally selected with another trusted family member.
 Or perhaps, you’ve decided that you’d like Grandma’s china to pass to your niece, rather than your nephew.
-And you would like your newly acquired Harley Davidson motorcycle to pass to your brother.
+And you would like your newly acquired Harley-Davidson motorcycle to pass to your brother.

-Because the changes seem so minor, you might consider just striking out some names, and replacing them with others.
-Or perhaps, you might insert a line or two in your original Will.
+Because the changes seem so minor, it might be tempting to write them directly on your Will.
 For good measure, you might initial above the changes.
 That way, others would know you were responsible for the alterations and interlineations.
 That should work, right?

 The short answer is no.